GeraldoPBarros/todo-list-w-timer-game/README.md

 3. Navigate to the project directory;

+4. Configuration of environment variables on the .env file (api, fauna, firebase);

-4. Start the development server.
+5. Start the development server.

 The project will be available at [http://localhost:3000](http://localhost:3000).